frankxai/saas-ai-architect-academy/README.md

-﻿# SaaS AI Architect Academy
+﻿# AI Architect Academy Platform

 Progressive learning and execution platform for AI Architects, program leaders, and Centers of Excellence.
 The goal is to deliver a micro-learning operating system backed by the open-source [AI Architect Academy](https://github.com/AI-Architect-Academy/ai-architect-academy) knowledge base and an AI assistant that helps teams ship governed, production-grade AI systems.